AllenNeuralDynamics/aind-foraging-behavior-bonsai-trigger-pipeline/README.md

-x# Foraging Behavior Pipeline for Bonsai
+# Foraging Behavior Pipeline for Bonsai
 (Han Hou @ Aug 2023)

 ***This is still a temporary workaround until AIND behavior pipeline is implemented.***